-The District Engineer and the District Secretary are authorized and responsible for maintaining necessary documentation of emergency expenditures, damage to District infrastructure, and use of supply inventories in accordance with the requirements of federal and state disaster assistance programs.
+The District Engineer and Counsel is authorized and responsible for maintaining necessary documentation of emergency expenditures, damage to District infrastructure, and use of supply inventories in accordance with the requirements of federal and state disaster assistance programs.

-The District Engineer and the District Secretary are authorized and responsible for the preparation and submission of disaster assistance claims during the recovery period through all federal and state disaster assistance programs that may be applicable and relevant to District costs.
+The District Engineer and Counsel are authorized and responsible for the preparation and submission of disaster assistance claims during the recovery period through all federal and state disaster assistance programs that may be applicable and relevant to District costs.